barumau/pandunia/english/darse.md

 ### Answers to the Exercises

-1. ye no saf kamar.
+1. ye no saf kamer.
 2. un kop no hali.
-3. du waf no yem sup.
+3. du waf no kana sup.
 4. ye no hava waf i mau. / ye hava no waf i no mau.
-5. xef yem ca ama no kafe.
+5. xef kana ca ama no kafe.
 6. mama hava no waf ama du mau.